I try to keep up, but I am struggling with the lingo in snowboarding and journalism.

 But I am having trouble this Winter Olympics with excited snowboarding announcers using terms such as “off-axis backside rodeo,” “method air,” “front side Alley Oop” and “air-to-fakie.”
 I think I get “verticality,” but am still stumped by “heavy widers.”

-Nor will I dwell on my newspaper career, beginning at the tail end of an era when “journalism” was a word more often associated with “school” than putting out a daily paper.
-Its practitioners smoked, cursed and criticized co-workers and competition alike.
-The really “rad” ones sometimes showed their regard for readers and co-workers by throwing telephones into trash cans, sticking receivers in their crotches and, I’ve heard, heaving an occasional typewriter.
-I’ve heard tell of newsmen in Santa Fe setting a self-important “colleague’s” copy on fire.
-But all this is nothing compared to editors with unknown pedigrees having carte blanche to impale your polished prose on a treacherous device known as a “spike.”
-It was both a noun and a verb, but it meant DOA in either form.
+Practitioners in my early days smoked, cursed and criticized co-workers and competition alike.
+The wilder ones showed their regard for readers and co-workers by throwing telephone receivers into trash cans, sticking them in their crotches during particularly annoying calls and heaving an occasional typewriter.
+I’ve heard tell of newsmen in Santa Fe setting a self-important “colleague’s” copy on fire while still in his teletype.
+But all this is nothing compared to autocratic editors impaling your polished prose on a treacherous device known as a “spike.”
+Spike was both a noun and a verb, but it meant DOA in either form.

 I am not particularly proud of this history, but I still do a double take when I hear newspaper people utter words such as “colleague,” “longform” and “nuance.”

 And I will tune in to the Olympics again tonight to see if Shaun White can pull off another “giant backside double McTwist.”
-I’ll figure out where the commas go later.